aptech/docs/docs/CR-ntos.rst

     :param prec: optional argument; the number of digits to display.
 If the precision input is not specified, the default value is 6.
 Valid input values are: 1 ≤ prec ≤ 15.
     :type prec: Scalar

-    :returns: str (*TODO*), String or NxK string array containing the string representation of the input.
+    :returns: str (*String or NxK string array*) containing the string representation of the input.

 Examples
 ----------------